 What is GDPR?

 “We value your privacy”.
 We’ve all heard this phrase before.
 In today’s world, it’s pretty standard for businesses to ask for very personal data and then turn around and say they value your privacy.
 The way sensitive data is stored, sold, and shared is a concern for many people.
+It’s as if you need a GDPR checklist.
+GDPR stands for General Data Protection Regulation.
+This regulation was passed to protect user opt-out data.
+It was passed and enforced by the European Union in 2018.
+Many people believe this regulation only applies to European citizens.

 In an age driven by targeted ads and information, email marketers might feel this regulation hinders their efforts and makes it hard to continue marketing to specific customers.
 However, being transparent and safe when it comes to how you process data, will not only keep your business from being fined but builds customer loyalty.
 Additionally, building customer loyalty ultimately makes marketing campaigns even more effective.